anastasiamakuyev/games/README.md

 ## 🐍 snake.py

-- Also terminal‑based.
-Also threaded.
+- also terminal‑based & threaded.
-- Uses same 2D grid approach—but with food and a growing snake
+- uses same 2D grid approach—but with food and a growing snake
-- Default start length is 2.
+- default start length is 2.
 Game ends on wall collision or self collision
-- Food is random.
-Snake grows when it eats
+- food is random. snake grows when it eats. (technically, the snake grows with every step but also shrinks with each step- it just doesn't shrink when it eats)
-- You can win if the snake gets long enough
+- you can win if the snake gets long enough

 ### You can change: